UW-Solar/Website-Reference/README.md

 git pull origin master
 ```

 Now you should see the file explorer on the left side of the screen begin to fill up with files for the website.
 Wait for these commands to finish running.
 Once they complete with no errors, you've successfully got all the files for the Website!
-You may see that VS Code is trying to recommend things for you to download in the bottom right corner. **ACCEPT EVERYTHING VS CODE SUGGESTS AND INSTALL**.
+You may or may not see that VS Code is trying to recommend things for you to download in the bottom right corner. **ACCEPT EVERYTHING VS CODE SUGGESTS AND INSTALL**.
 All the add-ons VS Code is suggesting are meant to help improve your experience editing the website.
 Now you can make the adjustments/edits you need to make.
 Unless you are a high level HTML, CSS, and JavaScript programmer, please only follow the documentation for making edits to every page.
 If you follow this documentation closely, you will not run into any errors.

-## 5. Checking your Changes
+## 6. Checking your Changes

 Now that you've made your changes and you want to update the actual UW website, there's a few things you need to do.
-Open the website project with Visual Studio Code, and in the Terminal located at the bottom of the screen, type the following command:
+Open the website folder with the command line (remember to `cd` into the correct directory) and enter the following command:

 ```
 npm run dev
 ```

-If there is no terminal at the bottom of the screen, go up to the menu bar and select **Terminal**, then select **New Terminal** and a new terminal will appear for you.
-You can then enter the command shown above.

 The website will take a bit to compile, and when it is finished, you will see a message that the website is currently running on the localhost.
 You'll see a link that looks something like: https://localhost:XXXX, where the XXXX represents a number that is the port the website is hosted on your machine.
 Usually this number will be 3000, however it may change.
 Open this URL and check the website in the browser, **MAKE SURE EVERYTHING WORKS!** Once you have made sure all your changes work and the website still functions, show this to one of the UW Solar administrators.
 When they give you the thumbs up, look at the instructions below in the **MAKING EDITS** section on how to add your changes to the official website.